Configuration Settings

 ffprobe_path: "ffmpeg/bin/ffprobe.exe"

-It is recommended to create a new branch for any changes or experiments, including creating and modifying configuration files.
+If you cloned the repository, it is recommended to create a new branch for any changes or experiments, including creating and modifying configuration files.
 This allows you to work without affecting the main branch and minimize version conflicts in the future.

 TipA note on reproducibility